 Background.
-The New Mexico assessments include the evaluation of student progress in the following areas: reading K-2, English language arts 4-11; math 4-11 which includes Algebra I grade 9, Algebra II grade 10-11, geometry 10-11, science 7 and 10, Spanish reading, reading for students with disabilities, math for students with disabilities and science for students with disabilities.
+The New Mexico assessments include the evaluation of student progress in the following areas: reading K-2, English language arts 4-11; math 4-11 which includes Algebra I grade 9, Algebra II grade 10-11, geometry 10-11, science 7 and 10, Spanish reading, reading for students with disabilities, math for students with disabilities, and science for students with disabilities.

 Methods.
-For 2016-2017 school year Peñasco Independent Schools used different assessments to measure student progress.
-These proficiencies included: DIEBELS assessments, Partnership for Assessment for Readiness for College and Careers (PARCC), PARCC ELA and math, standard-based assessment (SBA), Woodcock Munoz, and SBA science.
+Peñasco Independent Schools used different assessments to measure student progress.
+These proficiencies included: DIBELS assessments, Partnership for Assessment for Readiness for College and Careers (PARCC), PARCC ELA and math, standard-based assessment (SBA), Woodcock Munoz, and SBA science.